lensvol/LondonRising/README.md

 # Graphing the Neath

+NOTE: The whole thing was written with me not realizing that the game uses Couchbase.
+Maybe everything would be easier if I researched Couchbase tooling.
+Maybe I'm an idiot.
+At least I got some nice graphs out of this.

 ## From JSON-in-SQLite to NetworkX to GEXF

 The decrypted database contains more or less the entire design of